 2 tablespoons confectioners sugar

-2. To make the biscuit topping – in another bowl, add flour, 3 tablespoons sugar, baking powder and salt – whisk until smooth.
-Using a pastry blender, cut the cold butter into the flour until the mixture resembles coarse crumbs.
+2. To make biscuit topping – in another bowl, add flour, 3 tablespoons sugar, baking powder and salt – whisk until smooth.
+Using a pastry blender, cut cold butter into flour until mixture resembles coarse crumbs.

 3. In a measuring cup whisk together egg and milk.
-Pour into the dry ingredients and fold together until the dough comes together.
+Pour into dry ingredients and fold together until dough comes together.
 Be careful not to over mix, you don’t want tough biscuits!

-5. Bake cobbler in the oven for 40-50 minutes, or until the fruit is bubbly and the biscuits are golden brown.
+5. Bake cobbler in oven for 40-50 minutes, or until fruit is bubbly and biscuits are golden brown.
 Remove from oven and let cool for 30 minutes before serving.
-Whip the cream, vanilla bean paste and confectioners sugar until soft peaks – dollop on top of Peach Cobbler when serving.
+Whip cream, vanilla bean paste and confectioners sugar until soft peaks – dollop on top of peach cobbler when serving.
 Enjoy!